|Home » ACP » ACP Service Manager Pro

 ACP Service101% control.

 ACP Service Manager Pro takes a step up from the ACP Service Manager and offers full control not only over your own services but over everyone else's as well.
-And at a level far deeper than OS X's system preferences.
+And at a level far deeper than your System Preferences.

-ACP Service Manager Pro is the only fully featured, dedicated OS X Services menu editor available anywhere.
-And it's been available for nearly six years - since long before 3 March 2003 (see below).
+ACP Service Manager Pro is the only fully featured, dedicated Services menu editor available anywhere.
+And it's been available since long before 3 March 2003 (see below).
 ACP Service Manager Pro gets at everything.

 You would think that someone would be clever enough to write an app or haxie that would allow us to manage that menu in a way that it can dis/activate, reassign key equivalents or even activate different services according to which application is in the foreground or user is logged in.